Corporate Uniforms & Executive Apparel

-There are 5 main steps to planning uniform programs.
+There are 5 main steps to planning a corporate uniforms program.
 The distributor’s questionnaire we discussed in the beginning of this article is a big part of the first step.
 Any questions that arise during the production process can usually be answered by referring back to the questionnaire.

 Your client may give you a very detailed brief that answers all of your questions but more often you will help the client create the brief during the first Q&A session referenced above.
 The brief will be shared with the manufacturer as soon as it is ready.
 The distributor and manufacturer go over it in detail to make sure all required information is there.

 RESEARCH & SOURCING:

 Manufacturers and distributors work together to gather swatches and images of existing products that fit the brief.
 At the same time the design staff begins sourcing swatches and samples of anything that may not be on hand like special fabrics, trims or notions for samples.
 Executive Apparel has an extensive pattern and sample archive to source from as well as a talented design team.

 Many designs exist in our archive and can be altered for a pattern variation if needed.
 If a design isn’t in our archive our team can design it quickly.
 Distributors will deliver swatches, photos, illustrations or existing source garments to the client for approval.
 During this process costing is introduced.